 "Gender intersects with economic inequality, racial or ethnic hierarchy, caste domination, differences based on sexual orientation, and a number of other social markers.
 Only focusing on economic inequalities across households can seriously distort our understanding of how inequality actually works and who bears much of its burdens.
 Health gradients can be significantly different for men and for women; medical poverty may not trap women and men to the same extent or in the same way.

 "This report has shown that gender relations of power exist within and outside the health sector, and exercise a pernicious influence on the health of people (. . .) in terms of differential exposures and vulnerabilities for women versus men, and also shows how health care systems and health research reproduce these inequalities and inequities instead of resolving them...”

 Example: a Gendered Analysis of HIV

-At a policy level, a gender analysis could show decision-makers how programs and policies can affect men and women differently.
+At a policy level, a gender analysis could show decision-makers how programs and policies may affect men and women differently.
 With this knowledge, programs that place demands on women (e.g., home care) or that ignore women’s vulnerability to infection, can be avoided.
 In their place, programs can be implemented that directly address the causes of women’s vulnerability and susceptibility to infection (e.g., programs to prevent violence against women).
 Programs could also be designed to take advantage of the different contributions that can be made by women and men in their roles in society in the fight against HIV and AIDS.

 • Aim to use words like "typical", "usual", or "most frequent" when discussing sexual development, rather than “normal”.